-9.2.3 Trailer Brakes - Surge (If Equipped)

-9.2.3.1 Surge Brake Master Cylinder
+9.2.3 TRAILER BRAKES - SURGE (IF EQUIPPED)

+9.2.3.1 SURGE BRAKE MASTER CYLINDER

-Check fluid level prior to using the trailer.
+Check fluid level prior to towing the trailer.
 The master cylinder is normally located on the tongue of the trailer.

-The fluid level must maintained at full mark on reservoir.
+The fluid level must maintained at the full mark on reservoir.
 Check with your dealer for the type of brake fluid used in the brake system.

-9.2.3.2 Hydraulic Surge Brake
+9.2.3.2 HYDRAULIC SURGE BRAKE